FZambia/centrifuge/docs/content/client_api.rst

 web app's backend.

-STEP 4) On the page with comments add the following html-element with channel and namespace names in attributes:
+STEP 4) On the page with comments add the following html-element with channel and namespace names in attributes

 .. code-block:: html

     <div class="centrifuge" id="comments-handler" data-centrifuge-channel="comments" data-centrifuge-namespace=”public”></div>

-STEP 5) On the same page add some javascript:
+STEP 5) On the same page add some javascript

 .. code-block:: javascript